 Chairperson: Thank you.
-It has been so ordered and when reprinted, Bill 70 is returned to the Committee of the Whole.
-The commence with a clause by clause review of the bill.
+It has been so ordered and when reprinted, Bill 70 is returned to the Committee of the Whole, the committee will commence with a clause-by-clause review of the bill.

 We will now proceed with Bill 71.
 He wants closing comments?
 Yeah.
-Minister Hickes.
+Mr. Hickes.

 Hon.
 George Hickes: Thank you, Madam Chairperson.
 I will make it brief.
 I am disappointed that the motion was carried.
-I think of all of the precedents to establish the authority of the regular member's caucus, I think this was the wrong one.
+I think of all of the precedents to establish the authority of the Regular Members' Caucus, I think this was the wrong one.
 This is going to hurt.
 Potentially it could take upwards of a year or more before a policy like this could get put in place now with the election looming.

 What is done is done.
 We are going to continue to move forward in other avenues within our housing continuum that we are looking at bringing solutions forward, of which we though was one step in.

-So I am disappointed that this budget wasn't approved, but I do appreciate the questions and the support on the other aspects of this bill and we will move forward from here.
+I am disappointed that this budget wasn't approved, but I do appreciate the questions and the support on the other aspects of this bill and we will move forward from here.
 Thank you, Madam Chairperson.

-Chairperson: Thank you, Minister Hickes.
-It is never a dull moment being a politician, I tell you.
-You never know what is going to come up.
-I would like take a five-minute break before we get ready for the next bill.
+Chairperson: Thank you, Mr. Hickes.
+It's never a dull moment being a politician, I tell you.
+You never know what's going to come up.

+I would like take maybe a five-minute break before we get ready for the next bill.
 Thank you.